ordpool-space/ord-galleries/README.md

 - [Suggest new features](https://github.com/ordpool-space/ord-galleries/issues/new)
 - [Fork this repository](https://github.com/ordpool-space/ord-galleries/fork) and build something better — but you **must** retain the original license!

-Let’s build a decentralized and trustworthy registry of on-chain gallery metadata.
+Let's build a decentralized and trustworthy registry of on-chain gallery metadata.

 **License:** [CC0 1.0 Universal](LICENSE) — Public Domain Dedication